-- (a) Don't copy someone else's proposal.
-That's plagiarism, and will get your nation expelled from the WA.
+- (a) Don't plagiarise - that will get you expelled from the WA.

 - (b) Don't duplicate.
 Nations that have already been Commended/Condemned for a certain set of actions can't be Commended or Condemned again for that set of actions.
 Equally, Liberations cannot duplicate any existing ones for that region.

-- (c) Don't use proposals to raise issues that should be dealt with elsewhere.
-Complaints about rules violations should be made in Moderation or via Getting Help Requests, and game mechanics suggestions should be made in Technical.
+- (c) Don't use proposals to raise issues that should be dealt with elsewhere, such as rules violations and technical suggestions.

 - (d) Repeals should address the contents of the resolution they're repealing, and not by just stating the reverse of the arguments given in the resolution.

-- 3. Your proposal must contain an operative clause stating what the proposal actual does.
+- 3. Your proposal must contain an operative clause stating what the proposal actually does, e.g. commends, condemns, liberates, or repeals.
 Commendations/Condemnation can only commend/condemn the nominee, Liberations can only liberate the targeted region, and Repeals can only repeal the targeted resolution.
-For example, your proposal cannot impose fine, sanctions or a boycott on a condemned nation.
+For example, your proposal cannot impose fines, sanctions or a boycott on a condemned nation.

-- 4. Your proposal must be able to be read as representing the opinion of the Security Council, and as targeting a Nation or Region, and therefore must use nation-simulation language (“SC IC”).
+- 4. Your proposal must read as representing the opinion of the World Assembly, and as targeting a Nation or Region.

-- (b) Refer to the game, or events or actions in it, as a game or part of a game.
+- (c) You cannot refer to the game, or events or actions in it, as part of a game.